The visitor center, tour road, battlefield, and trails are open. Library is open by appointment only until January 4th, 2022.

 The Ray House, dating from the 1850s, served as a temporary field hospital for Southern soldiers following the battle.
 General Nathaniel Lyon's body was brought to the house and placed in a bed for examination.
-The bed is on exhibit in one of the rooms.
-The Ray House is open on weekends (subject to staff and volunteer availability), Memorial Day through Labor Day.
+The Ray House is open daily (subject to staff and volunteer availability) between Memorial Day and Labor Day.